 Alirio received a Bachelor’s Degree in Mechanical Engineering from Louisiana State University, a Bachelor’s Degree in Chemical Engineering from McNeese State University, and a Master’s Degree in Business Administration from Universidad Del Zulia.

 Rick Esser has more than 24 years of CITGO experience.
 He has held several positions in Supply and Marketing including: General Manager Pricing, General Manager Product Supply and Trading and General Manager of Crude Supply and Marine Transportation.
 Esser holds a Master's Degree in Business Administration from Keller Graduate School of Management and a Bachelor's Degree in Marketing and Management from the University of Wisconsin-Madison.

 Vice President Legal Affairs

-John Butts joined CITGO in 1991, having previously worked for Champlin Refining and Chemicals Inc. and Champlin Petroleum (subsidiaries of Union Pacific Corporation).
+John Butts has more than 34 years of experience working in the energy industry in the areas of accounting and finance.
+He joined CITGO in 1991, having previously worked for Champlin Refining and Chemicals Inc. and Champlin Petroleum (subsidiaries of Union Pacific Corporation).
 He has served in numerous capacities within CITGO, including feedstock accounting manager, bank operations manager and manager of general accounting, prior to assuming his present position.
-Butts holds a bachelor's degree in accounting from Phillips University in Enid, Okla., and completed the requirement for CPA certification in the State of Oklahoma in 1981.
-Mr. Butts has a total of 34 years of experience working in the energy industry in the areas of accounting and finance.
+Butts holds a Bachelor's Degree in Accounting from Phillips University in Enid, Okla., and completed the requirement for CPA certification in the State of Oklahoma in 1981.